File Operations#

 _geometry_data/J/*.xco

-• System XCO files can be deleted manually by the server administrator or via XCOMPUTE-CLIENT’s interface in the Data tab.
-Likewise, the current system’s data state can be changed by loading XCO files.
+• System XCO files can be deleted manually by the server admin or via XCOMPUTE-CLIENT’s interface in the Data tab.
+Likewise, the current system’s data state can be changed by loading XCO files IFF they have the same number of nodes.

 Geometry#